rounakdatta/rounakdatta.github.io/_posts/2017-09-14-baradx-proj.markdown

 Presently,

-•Get input packets from two Arduinos
+• Get input packets from two Arduinos

-•Put the respective parameters in the corresponding fields
+• Put the respective parameters in the corresponding fields

-•Plot the latitude-longitude in the Maps API
+• Plot the latitude-longitude in the Maps API

-•Display gauges and bars
+• Display gauges and bars